Comilla Chittagong, Bangladesh Travel Guide

 Generally operate from 9:12:00 AM to 5:00 am:00 PM, Sunday through Thursday.

 Most banks operate Sunday through Thursday.
 Some larger branches may offer extended hours.
 ATMs are widely available throughout Comilla City, with most operating 24/7.
-Main financial institutions include Brac Bank, City Bank, Eastern Bank, and Dutch-Bangla Bank, generally accepting international cards.
+Major banks include Brac Bank, City Bank, Eastern Bank, and Dutch-Bangla Bank, generally accepting international cards.

 Friday is the official weekend, meaning many businesses, government offices, and banks are closed or have reduced hours.
-Major Islamic festivals like Eid-Fitr and Eid al-Adha cause multi-day closures.
+Major Islamic festivals like Eid al-Fitr and Eid al-Adha cause multi-day closures.
 Pohela Boishakh (Bengali New Year) around April 14th is also a public holiday.
-Services might be limited on these days.
+Some services may be limited during these days.

 Checking the public holiday calendar is for a seamless travel experience, especially at the time of big festivals.